Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Impact on smartphone security

-\paragraph{Countermeasures} In the course of our analysis of the attack methodology, we found that the countermeasure libgcrypt adopted does not provide sufficient protection -- at least in the context of our laboratory setup and the relatively simple Raspberry Pi 4 platform.
-Our leakage assessment results suggest that this does also apply to the countermeasure described in~\cite{alam_nonce_at_once} (\cref{subsec:rpi4leakageassess}).
+In the course of our analysis of the attack methodology, we found that the countermeasure libgcrypt adopted does not provide sufficient protection -- at least in the context of our laboratory setup and the relatively simple Raspberry Pi 4 platform.
+Our leakage assessment results suggest that this also applies to the countermeasure described in~\cite{alam_nonce_at_once} (\cref{subsec:rpi4leakageassess}).
 Consequently, the question of effective mitigation remains unresolved.
 As described in \cref{subsec:vulnerability:libs}, widespread countermeasures such as coordinate re-randomization, point blinding, and scalar blinding are not or only partially effective against the attack.
-Swapping pointers instead of the actual coordinates would eliminate almost all leakage amplification, but introduce secret-dependent memory access patterns~\cite{alam_nonce_at_once}.
-The authors of \cite{batina_sca_secure_ecc_sok} provide a thorough overview on attacks and countermeasures.
-They propose to combine address randomization~\cite{itoh_countermeasure_address_dpa, heyszl_localem} with projective coordinate re-randomization~\cite{coron_resistance_dpa_ecc}.
-Thus, for each nonce bit, two swap conditions would have to be recovered successfully.
-The leakage amplification for both swap conditions can be eliminated completely, if address randomization, projective coordinate re-randomization, and the countermeasure from~\cite{alam_nonce_at_once} are combined carefully.
-That is, each coordinate must be completely re-randomized before it is written back to memory.
-This ensures that values in memory are always overwritten by new values.
-We disclosed our results to the developers of OpenSSL and libgcrypt (\cref{appendix:disclosure}).
+Swapping pointers instead of the actual coordinates could reduce leakage amplification, but would introduce secret-dependent memory access patterns~\cite{alam_nonce_at_once}.
+The authors of \cite{batina_sca_secure_ecc_sok} propose to combine scalar blinding, address randomization~\cite{itoh_countermeasure_address_dpa, heyszl_localem}, and projective coordinate re-randomization~\cite{coron_resistance_dpa_ecc}.
+Scalar blinding implies that an adversary must recover all swap operations with a high accuracy, since only then it is possible to recover the actual scalar from the blinded one.
+Further, address randomization implies that two swap conditions must be recovered successfully per bit.
+The leakage amplification for both swap conditions can be reduced, if projective coordinate re-randomization, and the countermeasure from~\cite{alam_nonce_at_once} are combined carefully.
+That is, each coordinate must be completely re-randomized before it is written back, ensuring that values in memory are always updated.
+The practical validation of countermeasures is left open as future work.